 Head to Krowd Keepers Magic Theatre and be amazed as talented magicians perform impossible sleight of hand tricks before your very eyes.
 Tucked away on the second floor of The Ale House pub, this intimate, speakeasy-style venue promises an unforgettable evening filled with mind-bending illusions and plenty of laughter, courtesy of some of the finest magicians in the country.

-Experience a Bath Hotel
+Experience a Bath hotel

 Why not spend your last hurrah in Bath somewhere a tad more luxurious than your old student digs?
 The city has everything from five-star spa hotels to quirky guesthouses and B&Bs ready to welcome you and your graduation guests.
 Plus, if your ceremony is midweek, you’ll benefit from cheaper room rates compared to what you’d usually pay for a weekend stay.
 Booking direct is another way to snag the best deals possible, as you will often enjoy perks such as better rooms for the same price you'd pay on third-party booking platforms.